Avoid These Common Mistakes That Cause Recruiters to Say "No"

-We tend to see the same mistakes over and over.
+We review hundreds of resumes and see the same mistakes over and over.

-While many of these issues may seem minor, it is important to remember that your resume is your first (and potentially only) chance to make the right first impression.
+Your resume is your first (and potentially only) chance to make the right first impression, though!

-While a missing period or small typo might not seem to be a big deal in the grand scheme of things, here's what they tell a recruiter:
+While a missing period or small typo may not seem like a big deal in the grand scheme of things, here's what they tell a recruiter:

 - You didn't bother to re-read your work before submitting